 Best times to post on Instagram

-Data has shown that by the end of the year, more than 70% of brands will be on Instagram.
+Data has shown that by the end of the year, more than 80% of brands will be on Instagram.
 Overall, this means that more companies are expected to be actively posting on Instagram than Twitter (67.2%).
-Even though brands are moving to Instagram, it’s important what a company posts to their profile first.
+Eventhough brands are moving to Instagram, it’s important to put some though into what a company posts to their profile .
 Additionally, knowing the best times to post to Instagram could potentially make a difference to your marketing success rate.
 Some of the most important things to consider whilst posting to Instagram are:

 - 3:00-4:00pm is the most optimal time to post.